bendomine/platforms.js/README.md

 #### Methods:
 * `add(Platform)`: Adds the given `Platform` to the level.
 Can later be referenced in `Level.platforms`.

+**IMPORTANT NOTE:** Platforms will be rendered in the order you add them to the level, so if you have two platforms overlapping, the last one to be added will be the one on top.

 ### `Platform`: The platform class.
 #### Parameters: